ernstki/greenismylife/source/_posts/2017-04-16-zero-carbon-energy.md

-From information on [this page][anl1] at Argonne National Labs' site, we find out that one pound of uranium forms a ball 1.3 inches in diameter, somewhat smaller than size of a golf ball (1.68 inches in diameter).
+From information on [this page][anl1] at Argonne National Labs' site, we find out that one pound of uranium forms a ball 1.3 inches in diameter, somewhat smaller than the size of a golf ball (1.68 inches in diameter).

 Since the EPA estimates of 313 million BTU/person-year are for Americans (and Americans rank very high in the [per-capita energy use among all nations][wp1]